- What’s in the WHOIS database

 Use the RDAP server to look up domains

 As an alternative to WHOIS, you can use Registration Data Access Protocol (RDAP) to look up public domain contact info and make queries to the Domains server.
-RDAP includes support for internationalization, secure access to data, and the ability to provide differentiated access to registration data.
+RDAP includes support for domains with special characters (Internationalized Domain Names), secure access to data, and the ability to provide differentiated access to registration data.
 Learn more about the benefits of utilizing the RDAP server.

 Tip: To learn how to make RDAP queries, check out our developer documentation.

 Anonymized email address forwarding

 If you turn on privacy protection or choose to limit the information that’s available in WHOIS, an anonymized email address (e.g. obrs8XXXlje@proxyregistrant.email) may be shown in WHOIS to let people contact you about your domain.